robdobtob/robmadeitoutside/resume.md

 permalink: /resume/
 ---
 # Summary
-Initially my career had a focus as an Software Engineering individual contributor.
-Very quickly however, the people management and process optimisation became a much larger aspect of my role and has provided significantly more value to me than implementation details.
-As a result, I strive to spend my time mentoring team members to promote their growth and realise their potential.
+I’m a force multiplier, leveraging my time to guide technical roadmaps as well as mentor team members to promote their growth and realise their potential.
-These positive externalities also apply to the work I enjoy doing, applying myself to improve the well-being the worlds disadvantaged population and environmental impact.
+While I initially focused on my individual contribution to software, my natural tendency to help people and optimise processes resulted in my role shifting quickly to prioritise these aspects which significantly increased my impact.
-My skill set enables me to execute on solving difficult and complex problems, starting out with initial research on the problem space, solution ideation and then its subsequent implementation, distribution process and the iteration of these enabled through monitoring of appropriate metrics.
+My skill set enables me to execute on solving difficult and complex problems; starting out with initial research on the problem space, solution ideation, its implementation, the distribution process and then its subsequent iteration based on data driven decisions, enabled through effective monitoring.
+This impulse to help people has shifted my purpose in life to uplift those who are in poverty due to inequalities outside of their control.
+As someone who lives on this planet I also cannot stand by without applying my strengths to help fight climate change driven which I believe is driven by the same unsustainable actions and greed that promotes the worlds growing inequality.

 # Education
 Bachelor of Engineering (Mechatronic, Space)/Bachelor of Science (Physics)